 My journey with Burn It Fitness began in August 2017.
 My friend Alison had been going for a year or so and I remember thinking at the time that she must be off her head going out in all kinds of weather just for exercise.
 For years I had been going to various classes and did lots of walking for the Kilt walk and moonwalk, I did sign up for the gym but that just wasn’t for me.
 Time to try something different.

-The Revolution group met and Paul who gave us our motivational talk and we set ourselves some goals.
+The Body Transformation group met and Paul gave us our motivational talk and we set ourselves some goals.
 It was good to meet others who would be joining us on our journey and some had done it before and shared their experience.
 Motivated and ready – we can do this.

 Fast forward to 2020 here are some of my highlights –

-3 body transformations/Revolutions, running across the Forth Road Bridge, a weekend away to Portavadie, 5k without stopping, lots of new friends, x2 Super Burn Its, Stadium Stairs, Burn It Ball, Multi Pass Member, running round Livingston Centre in fancy dress with a pumpkin, running around Livingston with the rain so heavy even your underwear was soaked, Loving Burn It and feeling great 😊
+3 body transformations, running across the Forth Road Bridge, Weekend away to Portavadie, 5k without stopping, lots of new friends, x2 Super Burn Its, Stadium Stairs, Burn It Ball, Multi Pass Member, running round Livingston Centre in fancy dress with a pumpkin, running around Livingston with the rain so heavy even your underwear was soaked, Loving Burn It and feeling great 😊